googleapis/api-linter/README.md

 ## Contributing

-We are thrilled that you are interested in contributing to the API linter.
-Please look into the [guide](./docs/contributing.md) to learn more.
+If you are interested in contributing to the API linter, please review the [contributing guide](https://linter.aip.dev/contributing) to learn more.

 ## License